evmcnb/quartz/content/Full/Anxiety Disorders.md

 > - 15-21 indicates severe anxiety

 ### Panic Attack

 Sudden intense onset physical and emotional symptoms of anxiety.
 Come on within minutes and resolve within 10 minutes
 - **Physical** - tension, palpitations, tremors, sweating, dry mouth, chest pain, shortness of breath, dizziness and nausea
 - **Emotional** - panic, fear, danger, depersonalisation (feeling separated or detached) and loss of control.

+#### Panic Disorder

+Recurrent panic attacks followed by ≥1 month of persistent concern about further attacks or maladaptive behavioural changes.
+- SSRIs are first-line.
+If contraindicated or no response after 12 weeks then imipramine or clomipramine should be offered

 ## Management